Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 npx hardhat test --parallel
 npx hardhat test --bail     # Stop running tests after the first test failure
 ```

+### Change mocha reporter

+Mocha uses a reporter to print test results.
+It has some [predefined reporters](https://www.codingninjas.com/studio/library/mocha-reporters).
+In order to change the reporter, set `MOCHA_REPORTER` to one of those like `dot` or use our customized one by setting `MOCHA_REPORTER=./BriefMochaReporter.ts`.
+This reporter just prints timed out tests and failures.
+It also prints the failure call stack as soon as the test fails.

 # How to define a new network for hardhat